 Mr Campbell brings extensive experience in the role as CFO.
 He graduated with a double degree in Accounting and Finance from the Queensland University of Technology, Australia, following other tertiary studies in the United States.

 Having been granted a registered tax agent license at the age of 22 and completing his Chartered Accounting degree, Mr Campbell founded a successful tax accountancy practice in Brisbane, Australia.
 After a number of years of the firm’s successful establishment, Luke accepted an offer to join a client of the firm in the sporting consumer goods industry to expand the business globally.

 Following the establishment of in-country office premises in the United States and the United Kingdom, Mr Campbell led the growth of the global business from $3M to over $55M in 4 years.
 Along this growth path, he led the acquisition of a number of brands under his parent company across various industries, expanding distribution into 60 countries globally and employing over 100 full time staff across multiple jurisdictions.

-Mr Campbell has also been a director of Capstone Foundation Ltd since 2012, which is a not-for-profit entity with a philanthropic purpose to alleviate poverty and advance community development in developed, developing and under-developed countries all over the world.
+Mr Campbell has also been a director of Capstone Foundation Ltd since 2012, a not-for-profit entity with the philanthropic purpose to alleviate poverty and advance community development in developed, developing and under-developed countries all over the world.

 Mr Campbell is a member of both the Institute of Chartered Accountants Australia and New Zealand & the Australian Institute of Company Directors.